 And the last question: should managers be able to do everything with their hands that their employees can and do?

 Evgeny: I would say that skill is a nice bonus, which quickly becomes an unacceptable luxury.
 In the sense that it is good if the lead can do what his subordinates do.
-But to ask for a full range of skills from the head of a department, for example, of 200 people is at least presumptuous.
-The manager must manage, coordinate, direct.
-To do this, he must know what his subordinates are doing, but, in my opinion, he does not have to be able to do it at all.
+But asking for a full range of skills from the head of a department of, say, 200 people is presumptuous to say the least.
+The manager must manage, coordinate, and direct.
+To do this, he must know what his subordinates are doing, but in my opinion, he does not need to be able to do it at all.